matteomenapace/hacking-games-with-verbs/presentation.md

 In that spirit, I decided to *hack the workshop* itself and turn it on its head, so this will be quite experimental :)

+# stories ⟵ ? ⟶ games

+Imagine we're exploring the *territory* between stories and games.

+So far you have developed **storylines** (or story-maps), and then cut those up into playable blocks with [Twine](http://twinery.org/).
+In other words, you started from linear stories and moved a bit into the unchartered territory towards games, by making (more or less) interactive stories.

+Today we're starting from the opposite end, and move towards the middle.